Honda C engine: C30A

 The DOHC VTEC C30A is a 2977 cc version, producing 270 bhp at 7,300 rpm and 29 kgm of torque at 6,500 rpm, with a 10.2:1 compression ratio.
 The engine has a bore and stroke of 90mm x 78mm, making the engine highly over square, which facilitates a shift in power to the higher end of the rpm range.
-The engine was the second Honda engine ever to utilize Honda's proprietary VTEC variable valve timing system in an automotive application after the B16A, which adjusts cam lift and duration depending on engine RPM and throttle position.
+It utilizes a crankshaft with offset crankpins to achieve an evenly spaced firing interval of 120°, something typically unattainable with a 90° cylinder bank angle.
+Honda selected the 90° V6 as the NSX's optimal engine choice, striking a balance between packaging, complexity, and lowering the car's center of gravity.
+The engine was the second Honda engine ever to utilize Honda's proprietary VTEC variable valve timing system in an automotive application after the B16A, which adjusts cam lift depending on engine RPM and throttle position.
 VTEC allows the C30A to produce a high maximum power level while maintaining a relatively flat torque curve.
 C30A was also equipped with Variable Volume Induction System (VVIS), which used a primary and a secondary intake plenum.
-Secondary intake plenum engages at 4800 RPM to improve engines breathing ability and broadens torque curve.
+Secondary intake plenum engages at 4800 rpm to improve engines breathing ability and broadens torque curve.

 The C30A also made use of titanium connecting rods, which was another first in a mass-production vehicle.
 The lightweight rods allowed a higher RPM to be achieved while maintaining the strength of traditional steel rods.
 The C30A block is an open-deck design made from an aluminum alloy with cylinders sleeved in ductile iron.
 The heads are 4 valves per cylinder (24 valves per engine total), twin-cam design and contain the VTEC mechanism, which is actuated by oil pressure.
-For maximum performance, the C30A uses a direct ignition system, with individual coils positioned directly over each cylinder spark plug.
+For maximum performance, the C30A uses a direct ignition system, with individual ignition coils positioned directly over each cylinder spark plug.

-Due to its DOHC layout and its lightweight rotating assembly, the C30A is capable of reliable high RPM operation.

-Due to its complexity, cost and use of exotic materials, the C30A was used exclusively on Honda's NSX car.
+With its DOHC layout and its lightweight rotating assembly, the C30A is capable of reliable high RPM operation, but due to its complexity, cost, and use of exotic materials, the C30A was used exclusively on Honda's NSX car.
 For NSXs equipped with a 4-speed automatic transmission, Honda used a slightly less powerful version of the C30A, with less aggressive cam timing and producing 252 bhp.

 Though never mass produced, a heavily upgraded version of the engine was briefly used in GT-spec NSXs for the 2004 JGTC racing series by the Team Honda Racing satellite team.
 This engine was extensively modified by Mugen and was the first turbocharged Honda engine used in the series: prior GT-spec NSXs used a variant of the naturally aspirated C32B engine.
 Though the exact performance figures were kept secret, it is rumored to output more than 500 bhp.